 Setback restrictions.
 Setback and yard requirements provide another measure of density control and to manage the demand for public services.
 These restrictions are also intended to provide flexibility in widening Town roads for the installation of water and sewer lines.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Development Requirements